amalharrak/Memories-App/README.md

 # Use It Locally

 ```
-    for both client and server side to start the app:
+    for both client and server-new side to start the app:
     run npm i
     npm start
 ```
+use folder: "server-new" like a server of app.

 Go to: localhost:3000/

-Runs the app in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-<a name="app-DEMO"></a>

 # App Demo